forcedotcom/sfdx-core/messages/core.md

 Error authenticating with the refresh token due to: %s

+# invalidSfdxAuthUrlError

+Invalid SFDX auth URL.
+Must be in the format "force://<clientId>:<clientSecret>:<refreshToken>@<instanceUrl>".
+Note that the "instanceUrl" inside the SFDX auth URL doesn\'t include a protocol ("https://").

 # orgDataNotAvailableError

 An attempt to refresh the authentication token failed with a 'Data Not Found Error'.
 The org identified by username %s does not appear to exist.
 Likely cause is that the org was deleted by another user or has expired.